Ocean Waves: Plot

-Back home, Rikako ignores Taku, but tells her friends that they spent a night together.
-Taku confronts Rikako in class for hurting his best friend.
-They go to the corridor, where she responds by slapping him and he slaps her in return.
+Back home, Rikako ignores Taku but tells her friends they spent a night together.
+Yutaka also tells Taku that he confessed to Rikako but was brutally rejected, prompting Taku to confront Rikako in class.
+They argue in the corridor, where she responds by slapping him and he hits her in return.

 The autumn school cultural festival arrives and Rikako becomes more distant from the other girls, many of whom openly dislike her.
-Taku sees Rikako defend herself from another student who tries to assault her.
-Taku comments that he is impressed with the way she handled herself.
-She slaps him but runs away with regret.
-Yutaka punches Taku to the ground, calls him an idiot, and walks away.
-None of the three talks to each other for the rest of the year.
+Taku sees Rikako defend herself from another student who tries to assault her and comments that he is impressed with the way she handled herself.
+She slaps him but runs away tearfully with regret.
+After seeing Rikako crying, Yutaka punches Taku for not standing up for Rikako, calls him an idiot, and walks away.
+None of the three talks to each other for the rest of the year and all begin attending different universities.

-Taku, Yutaka, and Yumi reconnect at a class reunion several years later.
-Rikako does not attend.
-While reminiscing about school, Yutaka comments that the reason he punched Taku was because he was angry that Taku had held off on pursuing Rikako because of Rikako's mistreatment of Yutaka (and Yutaka's unrequited love for her).
-He was angry his friend had foregone a beautiful possibility on his account.
-The two watch the sun set and the ocean waves.
-Later, however, when Taku glimpses Rikako from across a platform, he realizes that he had always been in love with her.
-Rikako sees him and he smiles.
+Taku, Yutaka, and Yumi reconnect at a class reunion some years later; Rikako does not attend.
+While reminiscing about high school, Yutaka comments that he punched Taku because he was angry that Taku had held off on pursuing Rikako due to her mistreatment of Yutaka.
+He was angry his friend had foregone a beautiful possibility on his account as the two watch the sunset and the ocean waves.
+After the class reunion party, Taku learns that Rikako was visiting Tokyo instead of being at the reunion to meet "someone who likes to sleep in bathtubs."
+Later, back in Tokyo, Taku inadvertently has a glimpse of Rikako from across a train platform and runs to meet her.
+Rikako waits for him instead of boarding the train.

-Characters

-Main characters

-Main protagonist.
-Taku, needing money for the school's trip to Hawaii, took his restaurant busboy job to offset the expense, at the cost of falling grades and his teachers' disapproval.
-Principled and trusting, Taku often gets himself into trouble.

-Taku's friend and rival for Rikako's affections.
-Yutaka is a standout student and a class leader.
-Yutaka and Taku became friends when they jointly campaigned against the cancellation of their junior high school trip due to the school's low test scores.

-Taku and Yutaka's love interest.
-From Tokyo, Rikako now lives alone in Kochi after her parents' divorce, and resents the town.
-Though sensitive and intelligent, she can be antisocial, and it becomes clear that her family life is troubled.

-Supporting characters

-Rikako's closest friend in Kōchi.